Project-WikiGit/WikiGit/README.md

 ## Contact

-Feel free to contact me at info@wikigit.org !
+Feel free to contact us at info@wikigit.org !